FerretDB/FerretDB/website/blog/2024-06-05-run-mongodb-workloads-aiven-postgresql.md

 ![Run MongoDB Workloads on Aiven for PostgreSQL](/img/blog/ferretdb-aiven.jpg)

-Adopting open-source solutions is a strategic move for modern businesses, and [FerretDB](https://www.ferretdb.com/) is a truly open source document database alternative to MongoDB.
+Adopting open-source solutions is a strategic move for modern businesses.
-It lets you run MongoDB workloads on [PostgreSQL](https://www.postgresql.org/).
+For those looking to migrate from MongoDB, [FerretDB](https://www.ferretdb.com/) is a truly open source alternative that lets you run MongoDB workloads on [PostgreSQL](https://www.postgresql.org/).

 <!--truncate-->

 With [Aiven for PostgreSQL](https://aiven.io/postgresql), you can set up a reliable backend for FerretDB to run your MongoDB workloads.
-Aiven provides a unified, cloud-agnostic platform that lets you tap into its robust set of features, including Postgres extensions and integration into your data infrastructure.
+Aiven provides a unified, cloud-agnostic platform that lets you tap into several robust features, Postgres extensions, and integration into your data infrastructure.

 This blog dives into how you can add MongoDB compatibility to your Postgres service on Aiven.